-When we talk about the electric revolution (it happens to me too) the important aspect linked to freedom is often underlined.
-Freedom from fossil fuels, freedom of movement, probably freedom of ownership of a vehicle.
-And freedom from driving, as the future will consist of autonomous vehicles.
+When we talk about the electric revolution (it happens to me too) the important aspect linked to freedom is often emphasized.
+Freedom from fossil fuels, freedom of movement, probably freedom from vehicle ownership.
+And freedom from driving, as the future will be made up of autonomous vehicles.

 For someone, these freedoms can be added to the very important one from architectural barriers: this is the case for those who can benefit from an electric vehicle for the disabled.